danielecuomo/MonitoringMotorRacing/README.md

 A multi-threaded client / server application that simulates the monitoring system or journey times for motor racing.
 The system consists of a sequence of n detection stations.
 The system consists of three distinct phases.
-### Creating the circuit.
-The server-station processes are linked together to create a
+### Creating the circuit
-communication ring
+The server-station processes are linked together to create a communication ring
-### Cars entry.
-The client-car processes connect to the circuit and all come to one
+### Cars entry
-same server-station, called server-departure, identified as the server with identifier lowest among all server-stations.
+The client-car processes connect to the circuit and all come to one same server-station, called server-departure, identified as the server with identifier lowest among all server-stations.
 ### Race control